Jean Berthiaume: After the war

 Back in Canada, he went to serve as adjutant general at the Quebec Command HQ.
 Promoted to the rank of colonel, he commanded the Quebec Western District until his retirement in 1969.
 During those years, he commanded the Royal Army Cadet Camp of Farnham that closed in 1967.

+In 1990, following the death of his predecessor, Lt.
+Col. (Ret.)
+Denis Chartier, Col. (Ret.)
+J.A.
+Berthiaume assumed the role of honorary colonel of the 6th Battalion, Royal 22nd Regiment[30] until 1993.
+His experience and professional network provided the battalion with numerous opportunities, which the battalion members were able to take advantage of.
+As such, he also organized a community television crew (TVC-4) to produce a report on members of the 6th Battalion, Royal 22nd Regiment, who were deplyed on a mission in Cyprus (UNFICYP) in 1992.
+The production was posted online in 2014 to mark the 100th anniversary of the Royal 22nd Regiment.

 Personal life

 Upon leaving the service in 1969, Colonel (Ret.)
 Berthiaume went to work for the Wabasso company in Trois-Rivières, Quebec as Director of Operations Services until his retirement in 1980.
 During those years, he became involved with the Canadian Manufacturers Association as president of the St. Maurice chapter.

 Colonel (Ret.)
 Berthiaume was a member of the Royal Canadian Legion, Branch #2 of St-Hyacinthe with which he was devoted in many aspects.

 Colonel Berthiaume continued his involvement and contribution to the Collège militaire royal de Saint-Jean throughout the years.
 He always proved a good golf player at the annual benefit golf tournament and other activities.

 In St-Hyacinthe, he was a devoted contributor to the Honoré-Mercier hospital's foundation.